robertofranceschi/Bioinformatics-GANs/README.md

-# Lung Cancer Subtyping using Generative Adversarial Networks 🧬
+# Lung Cancer Subtyping using GANs 🧬

 This repository contains the code for our project on:
 - lung cancer subtyping using GANs (Subtype-GAN [1]) - implemented in PyTorch.